junglekid/aws-eks-ecr-ec-lab/README.md

-# Amazon ElastiCache, EKS, and ECR Lab
+# Using Amazon ElastiCache for Redis as a Session Cache-Store

 ![Aamzon ElastiCache, EKS, and ECR](./images/amazon_ec_eks_ecr_lab.png)